-Both of the winning articles were produced as part of the first cycle of K2.0’s Human Rights Journalism Fellowship, which saw eight journalists produce in-depth feature articles on topics ranging from child poverty to migrant rights.
+Both of the winning articles were produced as part of the first cycle of K2.0’s Human Rights Journalism Fellowship, a program supported by the European Union in Kosovo, which saw eight journalists produce in-depth feature articles on topics ranging from child poverty to migrant rights.

 Muçiqi picked up the Journalism Prize for Empowering Women for her article “Life and Death: The Harsh Reality of Pregnancy in Kosovo,” which looked into the lack of access to critical health care and maternity medicine for minority women in Kosovo.

 “It was six months worth of work to publish this article,” Muçiqi said as she collected the award.
 “This means it wasn’t six hours, six days, six weeks, but it was six months of intensive work.”

 Thanking editor Artan Mustafa for his collaboration and input throughout the process, Muçiqi explained her motivation for looking into the topic.
 “We worked hard to ensure we gave a good representation of the reality that face women from the Roma, Ashkali and Egyptian minority communities when they require medical services during child labor or during their pregnancies,” she said.

 In her winning article, Muçiqi presented the personal narratives and grave experiences of three women, but as part of her research spoke to more than 20 women about their touching stories.